 - Verification of tenant(s) residing at the property, as needed, and relationship with tenant(s)

 - Complete and electronically sign the Rental ledger form listing past-due rental payments for each tenant who applies.

 What does the assistance pay for?

 The funds are for payment towards past-due rent, past-due electric bills and past-due gas bills, if applicable.
 Funding must be applied to the months approved by the program.
-If you are registered and your tenant is approved for funding, you will receive the payments directly.
 Payments for utility bills will be handled directly through the utility companies.

 If an approved tenant received previous shelter assistance from the County for a month that remains past due, the program will not be able to duplicate the eligibility payment for that month(s).

 Is there a funding limit to what landlords can receive?